-Panama’s Coffee Story — From Highlands to Casco Viejo
+Panama’s Coffee Story — From the Highlands to Casco Viejo

 Today, those same beans make their way from misty mountain fincas to the cobblestone streets of Casco Viejo, where boutique cafés, baristas, and local roasters are redefining what coffee means to travelers.